At 4,800 m in the Andes Peru among Llamas and Alpacas

 We have beforehand booked seats on the buses between Puno and La Paz.
-After a stunning visit to the floating islands on Lake Titicaca we are now ready to continue by bus to the border town, Copacabana.
+After a stunning visit to the floating islands on Lake Titicaca, we are now ready to continue by bus to the border town, Copacabana.

-Once back on the bus, we get the shocking news that a strike has blocked the usual road to Copacabana in Bolivia and therefore we will not be able to continue as planned.
+Once back on the bus, we get the shocking news that a strike has blocked the usual road to Copacabana in Bolivia, and therefore, we will not be able to continue as planned.

-Apparently the Peruvian government is heavily engaged in corruption, and there is a good deal of strikes going on these months.
+Seemingly, the Peruvian government is heavily engaged in corruption, and there is a good deal of strikes going on these months.
 According to our guide in the Sacred Valley some days ago, more or less all of the four last presidents in Peru have been deeply involved in corruption scandals and are either in jail or on their way to jail!

 Crime rate Peru/your country